Chart Color Schemes

 Young is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Young's dwelling structure, as evaluated in the latest Census, consisted of 87.5% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had a composition of 93.2% houses and 6.8% other dwellings.
-Home ownership in Young was at 39.4%, similar to Non-Metro NSW's figure.
-Mortgaged dwellings accounted for 29.7%, and rented dwellings made up 30.9%.
-The median monthly mortgage repayment in Young was $1,300, lower than Non-Metro NSW's average of $1,699.
-The median weekly rent figure in Young was $250, compared to Non-Metro NSW's $270.
-Nationally, Young's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Young, as evaluated at the latest Census, comprised 87.5% houses and 12.4% other dwellings.
+In comparison, Non-Metro NSW had 93.2% houses and 6.8% other dwellings.
+Home ownership in Young was 39.4%, similar to Non-Metro NSW's figure.
+Mortgaged dwellings were at 29.7% and rented dwellings at 30.9%.
+The median monthly mortgage repayment was $1,300, below the Non-Metro NSW average of $1,699.
+Median weekly rent in Young was $250, compared to $270 in Non-Metro NSW.
+Nationally, Young's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing